adityasaky/gittuf-ndss-eval/README.md

 # Artifact Evaluation for gittuf - NDSS 2025

-This repository contains the scripts and documentation needed to evaluate gittuf as presented in the paper.
+This repository contains the scripts and documentation needed to evaluate gittuf as presented in the paper "Rethinking Trust in Forge-Based Git Security".

 ## Prerequisites